 عنوان مقاله [English]

-The El Niño-Southern Oscillation (ENSO) cycle of alternating warm El Niño and cold La Niña events occurs when the tropical Pacific Ocean and its overlying atmosphere change from its natural state for at least several consecutive months (Neelin et al., 1998).
+The El Niño-Southern Oscillation (ENSO) cycle of alternating warm El Niño and cold La Niña events occurs when the tropical Pacific Ocean and its overlying atmosphere deviated from its natural state for at least several consecutive months (Neelin et al., 1998).
 The neutral phase of the El Niño-Southern Oscillation is derived by the strong zonally asymmetric state of the equatorial Pacific and is characterized by surface easterly trade winds along the equatorial Pacific, rising motion, deep convection and heavy rainfall over the western equatorial Pacific, westerly winds at upper levels and sinking motion over the eastern equatorial Pacific (Bjerknes, 1969).
 El Niño is characterized by weak and La Niña by strong zonal SST gradients, accompanied respectively by weakening and strengthening of the trade winds across the equatorial Pacific (McPhaden et al. 2006).
 As a result, compared to the neutral phase of the El Niño-Southern Oscillation, convective systems intensify in the western tropical Pacific and slightly shift to the west during La Niña events, but shift to the central and eastern tropical Pacific during El Niño events.
-Since this early recognition of the coupling between the atmosphere and the Pacific ocean by Bjerknes (1966) and Bjerknes (1969), major advances have beenmade toward a comprehensive understanding of the physics of the El Niño-Southern Oscillation.
+Since this early recognition of the coupling between the atmosphere and the Pacific Ocean by Bjerknes (1966) and Bjerknes (1969), major advances have beenmade toward a comprehensive understanding of the physics of the El Niño-Southern Oscillation.
 This is particularly achived through development of complex climatemodels for realistic simulation of the El Niño-Southern Oscillation cycle (Bellenger et al., 2014), and great observational advances that have been made during the international Tropical Ocean-Global Atmosphere (TOGA) program conducted between 1985 and 1994 (McPhaden et al., 1998).
 El Niño or the warm phase of the El Niño-Southern Oscillation is a quasi-periodic natural phenomenon that occurs in the tropical Pacific Ocean.
-The El Niño-Southern Oscillation not only influences the climate of nearby regions, but it is the most important natural climate factor that contributes to the interannual climate variability over many regions across the globe, including North America (e.g. Yu et al., 2015; Guo et al., 2017), the Middle East (e.g. Alizadeh-choobari, 2017; Alizaeh-Choobari et al., 2018a, Alizaeh-Choobari et al., 2018b), East Asia (e.g. Feng and Li, 2011), Southeast Asia (e.g. Lee et al., 2017) and the Indian subcontinent (e.g. Kumar et al., 2006).
-Depending on the location of the maximum sea surface temperature in the eastern or central equatorial Pacific, the eastern Pacific El Niño or the central Pacific El Niño are identified, while a mixed event of the eastern and central Pacific El Niño events has been also diagnosed.
+The El Niño-Southern Oscillation not only influences the climate of nearby regions, but it is the most important natural climate aggent contributing to the interannual climate variability over many regions across the globe, including North America (e.g. Yu et al., 2015; Guo et al., 2017), the Middle East (e.g. Alizadeh-choobari, 2017; Alizaeh-Choobari et al., 2018a, Alizaeh-Choobari et al., 2018b), East Asia (e.g. Feng and Li, 2011), Southeast Asia (e.g. Lee et al., 2017) and the Indian subcontinent (e.g. Kumar et al., 2006).
+Depending on the location of the maximum sea surface temperature in the eastern or central equatorial Pacific, the eastern Pacific El Niño or the central Pacific El Niño are identified, while a mixed event has also been diagnosed in the eastern and central Pacific El Niño events.

 Materials and methods